dimojenko/RADtools/README.md

 ## Attachment Downloader
 This is a script for downloading attachments from Microsoft Outlook Inbox emails from the past day.
-If any files have the same name, they will have the end of their name modified with a number to avoid overwriting.
+If any files have the same name, they will have the end of their name modified with a copy number to avoid overwriting.
 It is intended that this be used for downloading scanned test case data sheets.
 Once a series of data sheets have been scanned and emailed to the user, this script can be run to download those PDF files to the user's Downloads folder.
 Then the user could use the Rename PDF GUI in this repo to properly name